 Priced at around $124-$299 per year, Link Assistant is a tool that uses strategies for blogger and influencer outreach, blogrolls, resource linking, and directories.
 It’s part of the SEO Power Suite, and despite its simplicity, has several powerful features.
 It can be used for older and dated strategies such as forum posting, but today’s users tend to focus on utilizing it for guest posting, giveaways, and the large library of research pages.
 You’ll also have the option to create a custom email for any prospective site that you find when filtering through the large list.

-Coming in at a cost of around $99-$499 per month depending on the features that you desire, BuzzSumo is one of the most popular link building tools available.
+Coming in at a cost of around $99-$499 per month depending on the features that you desire, BuzzSumo is one of the most popular link building tools available, just like reverse phone lookup tools are for detectives.
 It is mainly used for blogger and influencer research and has some of the best filtering options.
 It comes with a handy research and influencers section, which allows you to search for authors and influencers by keywords in their shared or produced content.
 There’s a ‘most shared’ function, which allows you to find the most influential options.
 Then, you can go even further and search for the sharers.

 At $79.99 per month for one user, Majestic is a popular and reasonably priced link building tool.
 It is mainly aimed at link research and provides data to help you identify the type of sites that you should be generating links from.